Daveey96/Daveey96/README.md

 - 👋 Hi, I’m @Daveey96
 - 👀 I’m a Front / Back End developer
-- 🧠 I’m currently know HTML, CSS, JS, Python, PHP and Laravel
+- 🧠 I’m currently know HTML, CSS, JS, Python, PHP, ReactJS and Laravel
-- 🧠 I’m currently learning Java and React JS
+- 🧠 I’m currently learning React Native
-- 📫 My line is 08083242233.
-You can call or just chat me up on Whatsapp😉
+- 📫 My line is 08083242233.😉

 <!---
 Daveey96/Daveey96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.